Campbell Adamson: Demutualisation

 By the late 1980s Adamson had decided that the way forward for Abbey National was to abandon its status as a mutual society and turn itself into a public limited company where it could compete with the banks.
 This move went against the culture of the society, and a long debate went on internally about whether the move would cause more problems.
 Eventually in March 1988 the Abbey National board voted unanimously to recommend to members that the society should "demutualise".

 Using the slogan "The Vote, The Float", the Abbey National board overcame fierce opposition from some members and won approval with 90% of the vote; the society floated in 1989, becoming the Abbey bank.
 This was the first building society to make the move but it kicked off a general move which transformed British financial services.
 The flotation having been completed, Adamson retired after 13 years at Abbey in 1991.

 Family policy

 In 1980 Adamson chaired the 'Study Commission on the Family', an independent body set up with finance from the Leverhulme Trust which looked into the effects of marital breakdown on society.
-The Study Commission intended itself to be seen as an unofficial Royal Commission.
+The Study Commission intended itself to be seen as an unofficial Royal commission.
 So interested was he in the subject that in 1984 he set up the full-time Family Policy Studies Centre charity, and recruited future MP Malcolm Wicks as its director.

 That same year Adamson was granted a divorce from his wife on grounds of her unreasonable behaviour.
 Soon after he married Mimi Lloyd Chandler an American; they had a terraced house in Battersea and a country home in Oxfordshire.
 He chaired the Independent Broadcasting Telethon Trust from 1988 and was elected to an honorary fellowship of Corpus Christi College in January 1997.
+He was a governor at Bedford College, University of London from 1983 to 1985.